ntucllab/libact/docs/overview.rst

 Labeler
 -------
-:py:class:`libact.base.interfaces.Labeler` object plays the role as an oracle in the given problem.
-After retrieveing the sample to be queried, pass the samepl (feature) to the label method, it will return the label from oracle.
+A :py:class:`libact.base.interfaces.Labeler` object plays the role of the oracle in the given active learning problem.
+Its label method takes in an unlabeled example and returns the retrieved label.

 QueryStrategy
 -------------
-:py:class:`libact.base.interfaces.QueryStrategy` objects are the implementation of active learning algorithms.
-Each QueryStrategy object is associated with a Dataset object, when Dataset object gets its update with a label for unlabeled data, it will trigger the update method under QueryStrategy object.
-The update method can be used to update the internal states in QueryStrategy.
-There is also another method under QueryStrategy called make_query.
-This method returns the unlabeled sample's index with this active learning algorithm wants to query.
+A :py:class:`libact.base.interfaces.QueryStrategy` object represents an active learning algorithm.
+Each QueryStrategy object is associated with a Dataset object.
+When a QueryStrategy object is initialized, it will automatically register its update method as a callback function to the associated Dataset to be informed of any Dataset updates.
+The make_query method of a QueryStrategy object returns the identifier of an unlabeled example that the object (active learning algorithm) wants to query.

 Model
 -----
-:py:class:`libact.base.interfaces.Model` objects are the implementation of classification algorithms.
-It has method train and predict just like the classification algorithms in `scikit-learn <http://scikit-learn.org/>`_ has fit and predict.
-The only difference is that the train method takes in an Dataset instance, which will train the model with only the labeled samples.
+A :py:class:`libact.base.interfaces.Model` object represents a supervised classifiation algorithm.
+It contains train and predict methods, just like the fit and predict methods of the classification algorithms in `scikit-learn <http://scikit-learn.org/>`_.
+Note that the train method of Model only takes the labeled examples within Dataset for learning.

-:py:class:`libact.base.interfaces.ContinuousModel` are the classification algorithms that supports continuous predictions, which has the predict_real method.
+A :py:class:`libact.base.interfaces.ContinuousModel` object represents an algorithm that supports continuous outputs during predictions, which includes an additional predict_real method.

 Example Usage
 -------------